-- Required sensitivity.
-Care must be taken when estimating the sensitivity needed per synthesized beam, particularly if estimating the source brightness from single-dish millimeter/submillimeter observations.
-A source which is bright in, say, a 30" beam, may be difficult to detect in a 1" beam if the emission is spread out over a - few arcseconds.
-(Indeed, if smoothly distributed over the 30'' beam, it may have a flux density only $(1/30)^2$ as bright.)
+estimating the sensitivity needed per synthesized beam, particularly if estimating the source brightness from single-dish millimeter/submillimeter observations.
+A source which is bright in, say, a 30" beam, may be difficult to detect in a 1" beam if the emission is spread out over a few arcseconds.
+(Indeed, if smoothly distributed over the 30" beam, it may have a flux density only $(1/30)^2$ as bright.)
 See p.
-28 for a discussion on using single-dish data to estimate required ALMA sensitivities. - Dynamic range needed.
-The dynamic range (ratio of brightest to the faintest emission) in an image improves with the length of the observation and the number of baselines (which goes nearly with the square of the number of antennas).
+28 for a discussion on using single-dish data to estimate required ALMA sensitivities.

+• Dynamic range needed.
+The dynamic range (ratio of brightest to the faintest emission) in an image (or ratio of strongest to weakest detectable features in a spectral line image (spectral dynamic range)) improves with the length of the observation and the number of baselines (which goes nearly with the square of the number of antennas).
 Observations of fields where there is a bright nearby source but where the faint emission is of interest (e.g. faint sources near OMC1) will require great care, and may not achieve the theoretical noise level.
 (See p.
 26.)